awsdocs/amazon-ecs-developer-guide/doc_source/task-metadata-endpoint-v4.md

 `${ECS_CONTAINER_METADATA_URI_V4}/taskWithTags`
 This path returns the metadata for the task included in the `/task` endpoint in addition to the task and container instance tags that can be retrieved using the `ListTagsForResource` API\.
 Any errors received when retrieving the tag metadata will be included in the `Errors` field in the response\.
-The `Errors` field is only in the response for tasks hosted on Amazon EC2 instances running at least version `1.50.0` of the container agent\.
+The `Errors` field is only in the response for tasks hosted on Amazon EC2 Linux instances running at least version `1.50.0` of the container agent\.
+For Amazon EC2 Windows instances that use `awsvpc` network mode, the Amazon ECS container agent must be at least version `1.54.0`

 `${ECS_CONTAINER_METADATA_URI_V4}/stats`
 This path returns Docker stats for the specific container\.
 For more information about each of the returned stats, see [ContainerStats](https://docs.docker.com/engine/api/v1.30/#operation/ContainerStats) in the Docker API documentation\.
-For Amazon ECS tasks that use the `awsvpc` or `bridge` network modes hosted on Amazon EC2 instances running at least version `1.43.0` of the container agent, there will be additional network rate stats included in the response\.
+For Amazon ECS tasks that use the `awsvpc` or `bridge` network modes hosted on Amazon EC2 Linux instances running at least version `1.43.0` of the container agent, there will be additional network rate stats included in the response\.
 For all other tasks, the response will only include the cumulative network stats\.

 `${ECS_CONTAINER_METADATA_URI_V4}/task/stats`
 This path returns Docker stats for all of the containers associated with the task\.
 This can be used by sidecar containers to extract network metrics\.
 For more information about each of the returned stats, see [ContainerStats](https://docs.docker.com/engine/api/v1.30/#operation/ContainerStats) in the Docker API documentation\.
-For Amazon ECS tasks that use the `awsvpc` or `bridge` network modes hosted on Amazon EC2 instances running at least version `1.43.0` of the container agent, there will be additional network rate stats included in the response\.
+For Amazon ECS tasks that use the `awsvpc` or `bridge` network modes hosted on Amazon EC2 Linux instances running at least version `1.43.0` of the container agent, there will be additional network rate stats included in the response\.
 For all other tasks, the response will only include the cumulative network stats\.

 ## Task metadata JSON response<a name="task-metadata-endpoint-v4-response"></a>